danvonk/danvonk.github.io/posts/2025-04-02-kerala-india.md

 direction, but as the sun started to rise, it painted the clouds amber beneath us as if the whole word was ablaze.
 Before long, the power of the sun started to disperse the clouds and we watched them melt down into the valleys, forming long, wispy trails of fog.
-A beautiful, pale blue sky formed and we were again able to see the verdant, globular tea fields clinging on to the side of the hills below our feet.
+A pale blue sky formed and we were again able to see the verdant tea fields clinging on to the side of the hills below our feet.
 A fantastic way to start the day.

 ![Sunrise over the mountain tops](/images/DSCF8894.JPG "We caught the sun rising over the lesser mountains of the Ghats.
 As it rose over the horizon, we watched it disperse the fog hanging low in the valleys.")

 ![A Rhododendron on the side of a mountain](/images/DSCF8916.JPG "A Rhododendron (native to Nepal) hanging on to the side of the mountain.")